Skip to content

 Beth… The process of developing this course started about 10 months before the first course was delivered.

-We drew inspiration for the types of activities and experiences that we currently run for early years audiences in across our SMG museums.
+We drew inspiration from the types of activities and experiences that we currently run for early years audiences across our SMG museums.
 We then started to think about what other activities we could develop that would bring the key messages of the course alive.

 Did you encounter any challenges when developing the course?